afontcu/afontcu.dev/content/blog/frontend-testing-code-consumers.md

 slug: frontend-testing-code-consumers
 ---

-If I gave you a really compelx function such as
+If I gave you a really complex function such as

 ```ts
 function sum (a, b) {